smapiot/piral/docs/tutorials/21-parcel-vs-webpack.md

 ## Conclusion

 Choosing the right bundler is less about technical possibilities and more about convenience and efficiency.
 Piral has the two arguably most popular bundlers available out of the box.

+In the next tutorial, we'll look at using more low-level packages from Piral, namely `piral-core` and `piral-base`.